vmantrip762000/vmantrip762000-vmantrip762000.github.io/projects/calculator.md

 } obj;
 ```

-You can learn more at the [UH Micromouse News Announcement](https://manoa.hawaii.edu/news/article.php?aId=2857).
+You can learn more about the source code of calculator in my GitHub repository at [Simple Arithmetic Calculator](https://github.com/vmantrip762000/arithematic-calculator).